-Single Survey garage.
-There are solar thermal panels mounted to the roof pitch which supplement the hot water supply.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is connected to a private septic tank.
-I did not lift any hatches or view chambers.
+Drainage is connected to a private septic tank located within the boundaries of the property.
+I did not visually inspect the tank or lift any hatches or view chambers.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-No smoke detectors were noted.
-Legislation by the Scottish Government, which took effect from February 2022, requires residential properties to have a system of inter-linked smoke alarms, carbon monoxide detectors and heat detectors.
+Smoke detectors were noted.
+Legislation by the Scottish Government, due to take effect from February 2022, requires residential properties to have a system of inter-linked smoke alarms, carbon monoxide detectors and heat detectors.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
-Any additional limits to inspection Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
+Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
+If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
+If no inspection was possible, this will be stated.
+If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
+The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.
+Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.
 The property was occupied, fully furnished and all floors were covered.
 Floor coverings restricted my inspection of flooring.
-In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects (particularly in cupboards).
-Floor coverings have not been moved.

 Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.

-My physical inspection of the roof void area was restricted due to insulation material and areas visible from the hatches.
-As a result the roof void area was only viewed from the access hatch.
+My physical inspection of the roof void areas was restricted due to insulation material, stored items and attic flooring.
+My inspection of the roof covering was restricted from ground level and some parts were not visible.